U.S. offshore energy producers brace for Hurricane Zeta impact

-HOUSTON (Reuters) - Energy firms and ports along the U.S. Gulf Coast were bracing on Tuesday for another test as Hurricane Zeta, the 11th hurricane of the season, entered the Gulf of Mexico.
+HOUSTON (Reuters) - Energy firms and ports along the U.S. Gulf Coast prepared on Tuesday for another test as Hurricane Zeta, the 11th hurricane of the season, entered the Gulf of Mexico.

-BP, Chevron and Equinor evacuated oil workers and Royal Dutch Shell paused drilling as winds intensified on Monday.
-Pipeline operator Enbridge evacuated two offshore platforms and on Tuesday plans to remove workers from a Louisiana natural gas processing plant.
+BP, Chevron and Royal Dutch Shell, among others, evacuated 157 offshore facilities and sharply cut production from the offshore region.
+Pipeline operator Enbridge evacuated two platforms and removed workers from a Louisiana natural gas processing plant.

-Some oil producers were pulling workers for at least the sixth time since June, a process made more difficult by the novel coronavirus pandemic with workers required to be tested for the virus before returning to work.
+Some oil producers were pulling staff for at least the sixth time since June, a process made more difficult by the COVID-19 pandemic with workers required to be tested for the virus before returning to work.

+Energy producers on Tuesday shut nearly half the region’s oil output, or 914,811 barrels per day (bpd), and 1.5 billion cubic feet per day, or more than half its natural gas output, the U.S. offshore energy regulator said.

-Zeta was the third named storm this month to hit Mexico’s Quintana Roo state, forecasters said, setting a new record for the month.
-Winds decreased to 70 miles per hour (110 kph) after sweeping across the Yucatan Peninsula but are forecast to rise to 85 mph as its churns over the Gulf of Mexico, the NHC said.
+Zeta’s winds decreased to 65 miles per hour (100 kph) after sweeping across the Yucatan Peninsula early Tuesday but are forecast to restrengthen to 85 mph as its churns over the central Gulf of Mexico, the NHC said in a mid-day update.

 On Monday, it became the 11th hurricane of the Atlantic season, which on average has six.